address of this article is https://sfhelp.org/relate/mates/epidemic.htm

-This video provides perspective for what you'll read in this article:
+brief YouTube video provides perspective on what you'll read in this article:

 This is one of a

 of articles in self-improvement Lesson 4 - optimize your

 relationships.
 It adds to articles proposing how to make

 and without kids from prior unions.